-Islamic Work Ethics (IWE) underscores the significance of values such as sincerity, honesty, and social responsibility, which profoundly shape employees' perceptions and responses within organizational settings.
+Islamic Work Ethics (IWE) underscores the significance of sincerity, honesty, and social responsibility, which profoundly shape employees' perceptions and responses within organizational settings.
 Employees who internalize Islamic work ethics are inclined to exhibit positive response characteristics, including heightened job satisfaction, commitment to organizational goals, and ethical behavior.
-This alignment between religious teachings and professional conduct underscores the notion that work is regarded as a form of worship and service to others.
+This alignment between religious teachings and professional conduct underscores that work is regarded as worship and service to others.

 Islamic teachings stress the importance of performing tasks diligently and ethically, seeking the pleasure of Allah.
-Consequently, employees who adhere to IWE principles demonstrate a strong sense of purpose and fulfillment in their work, thereby experiencing higher levels of job satisfaction and engagement.
-Moreover, the emphasis on honesty, integrity, and fairness fosters a conducive work environment characterized by mutual respect and cooperation (Nwibere, 2024).
-Employees embodying these values tend to cultivate positive relationships with colleagues, thereby enhancing teamwork and collaboration.
+Consequently, employees who adhere to IVE principles demonstrate a strong sense of purpose and fulfillment in their work, experiencing higher levels of job satisfaction and engagement.
+Moreover, emphasizing honesty, integrity, and fairness fosters a conducive work environment characterized by mutual respect and cooperation (Nwibere, 2024).
+Employees embodying these values tend to cultivate positive collaborative relationships, enhancing teamwork and collaboration.

-Research suggests that adherence to Islamic work ethics positively influences organizational commitment among employees.
-When employees perceive their organization as upholding ethical principles aligned with religious teachings, they are more likely to feel emotionally attached to the organization, exhibiting greater loyalty and dedication (Abbas Ali, 2010).
-Integrating religious values into organizational culture is emphasized as crucial for fostering a supportive work environment and enhancing employee well-being.
+Research suggests that adherence to solution influences organizational commitment among employees.
+When employees perceive their organization as upholding ethical principles aligned with religious teachings, they are more likely to feel emotionally attached to the organization, exhibiting greater Loyalty and dedication (Abbas Ali, 2010).
+Integrating religious values into organizational culture is crucial for fostering a supportive work environment and enhancing employee well-being.

-Framework delineates four employee responses categorized along two dimensions: constructive/destructive and active/passive (Robins & John, 1997).
+The framework delineates four employee responses, which are categorized into two dimensions: constructive/destructive and active/passive (Robins & John, 1997).
 These responses include Exit (leaving the organization), Voice (actively expressing dissatisfaction and seeking improvement), Loyalty (passively waiting for conditions to improve), and Neglect ((Jhonson, 2008).
 Recognizing these responses is essential for companies seeking to maintain superior performance amidst competition.
-It underscores the importance of nurturing not only the skills but also the mindset of employees to optimize their performance and contribute effectively to organizational success
+It underscores the importance of nurturing not only the skills but also the mindset of employees to optimize their performance and contribute effectively to organizational success.

 H2.
-Islamic work ethics has a positive effect on Job Satisfaction scholars have contributed to the understanding of job satisfaction, offering insights into its definition, measurement, and influencing factors.
+Islamic work ethics has a positive effect on Job Satisfaction